Access ubank’s API using Python.

 # Print account balances.

-with Api(passkey) as api:
+with Client(passkey) as client:

-for account in api.get_accounts().linkedBanks[0].accounts:
+for account in client.get_linked_banks().linkedBanks[0].accounts:

 print(